ThinkUpLLC/ThinkUp/docs/source/userguide/api/posts/user_mentions.rst

 * **page**

     The page of results to display for this API call.
 Defaults to 1.
+When you get to the end of the pages of results, API calls will just return empty JSON.
+No error is generated.

 * **include_entities**